mattbradley/warpjs/README.md

 The `clock()` function gets or sets the warped date and time of the clock.
 Sending no arguments will return the current *warped* `Date` object.
-This function accepts the same arguments as the `new Date()` constructor and will set the warped clock based on `Date` object created with those arguments.
+This function accepts the same arguments as the `new Date()` constructor and will set the warped clock based on the `Date` object created with those arguments.
 A single argument of `true` will set the clock to the actual unwarped datetime.

 ### `Date.warp.speed([speed])`